Health

 We break down the most recent national data on incarcerated people's health, showing how prisons are neglecting the health problems of many in their care.

-In addition to our two major reports on COVID-19 in prisons and jails, we've published a list of policy recommendations, an explainer on social distancing behind bars, a powerful fact sheet, and much more.
-We're also tracking where pandemic-related policy changes are taking place.
+Find our three major reports on COVID-19 in prisons and jails, as well as a list of policy recommendations, an explainer on social distancing behind bars, a powerful fact sheet, and much more.
+We also tracked where pandemic-related policy changes took place.

 At least 4.9 million people go to county and city jails each year, our national analysis shows.
 We find that people who go to jail - particularly those who go more than once a year - are more likely to have preexisting health problems.